 Technomegism - Text by M. Alan Kazlev Doctrine that the final cosmic state will be one of intelligence augmentation and unlimited progress, enabled by ultratech and godtech of high toposophic entities.

 Teilhardism - Text by M. Alan Kazlev Christian-omegist religion popular in a few nearbaseline habitats throughout the galaxy.
 The relations to the teachings of the original Teilhard are often tenuous at best.

-Thomism / neo-Thomism - Text by M. Alan Kazlev The theological system of St. Thomas Aquinas (medieval age Old Earth) - a synthesis of Aristotelianism and Old Catholicism - teaching that sapient philosophy and supernaturalist theology have separate spheres, with one seeking truth through the agency of reason and the other through that of revelation, but reaching conclusions that support each other.
+Thomism / neo-Thomism - Text by M. Alan Kazlev The theological system of St. Thomas Aquinas (medieval age Old Earth) — a synthesis of Aristotelianism and Old Catholicism — teaching that sophont philosophy and supernaturalist theology have separate spheres, with one seeking truth through the agency of reason and the other through that of revelation, but that the two support each other.